purdue-cs193-fall-2019/homework-1-natasharao/index.md

 ## Header 2
 ### Header 3

-- Bullet List
+- Bulleted List
-- Bullet List
+- This class is fun to be in.

-1. Numbered
+1. This list is numbered.
-2. List
+2. The class should be really helpful also!

 **Bold** and _Italic_ and `Code` text